Hyp-ed/base-station-2019/README.md

 # Base-Station 2019

-This project is responsible for communicating with the hyperloop pod and sending relevant commands and information back and forth.
-The web interface is also included in here.
+This is the backend for the HYPED base-station, and is responsible for communicating with the hyperloop pod and sending relevant commands and information back and forth.
+Written in Java with the Spring Boot framework, it communicates to the pod using Protobuf messages sent over a TCP socket, and displays information on the React [frontend](https://github.com/Hyp-ed/base-station-2019-frontend).
+The web interface is also included in here as a submodule.

 ### How to run
 Download the latest release from Github, and run: